 Changes to our Appointment System

-We have less doctors working for us than ever before.
+We have fewer doctors working for us than ever before.
 To provide you with more convenient access to other clinicians, in future all minor illnesses and minor injuries will be dealt with by highly trained nurses, Nurse Practitioners & Advanced Clinical Practitioners.
 Depending on your needs (our reception team will ask you what your problem is) you will be signposted to the correct clinician; if you problem is more serious you may be passed on to a doctor or advised to attend A&E.

 Now you are able to book an appointment at a reception desk, by telephoning or by using the internet, My Health On Line.